 1 tablespoon coarse sugar, for garnish

-Roll out half of the pie dough to fit an 8- or 9-inch pie dish.
-To prevent the dough from sticking and to ensure uniform thickness, roll from the center of the dough outwards and keep lifting up and turning the dough a quarter turn as you roll.
+Roll out half of the pie dough to fit an 8-inch or 9-inch pie dish.
+Sprinkle flour on the work surface and your rolling pin to prevent the dough from sticking.
+For a uniform thickness, roll from the center outwards and keep lifting and turning the dough a quarter turn as you roll it out.
+Watch our video to see this in action.

 Check for the correct size by inverting the pie dish over the dough.
 The dough should be about 2 inches larger than the dish.

-Trim dough strips to 3/4-inch of the edge of dish.
-Fold edges of strips and bottom dough underneath itself, creating a thicker border that rests on the lip of the dish.
+Trim any overhanging dough strips to ¾-inch of the edge of the dish.
+Fold the edge of each strip and bottom dough underneath itself, creating a thicker border that rests on the lip of the pie dish.
 Crimp edges.

-Heat oven to 400 degrees F. Position an oven rack in the lower third of the oven then place a baking sheet on rack.
-(The baking sheet will catch any drips from the pie while baking).
+Position an oven rack in the lower third of the oven, then place a baking sheet on the oven rack to catch any drips from the pie as it bakes

-Cool 2 to 3 hours before cutting to allow filling to set.
+Cool the pie for two to three hours before cutting to allow the filling to set.